Something’s Fishy (ages 7-8)

 Masterful Marine Mammals (ages 9-11 and 12-14)

 Discover how marine mammals are adapted for life in the sea and how research at Long Marine Lab is contributing to the conservation of dolphins, seals, sea lions, and sea otters.
 Explorers will gain first-hand experience in marine mammal training and animal care techniques.
-Work with researchers and trainers to learn about Long Marine Lab’s amazing marine mammals: Morgan and Charlie (southern sea otters), Rio and Ronan (California sea lions), Puka and Primo (Atlantic bottlenose dolphins), Tunu and Amak (spotted seals), and Sprouts (harbor seal).
+Work with researchers and trainers to learn about Long Marine Lab’s amazing marine mammals: Taylor (southern sea otter), Rio and Ronan (California sea lions), Puka and Primo (Atlantic bottlenose dolphins), Tunu and Amak (spotted seals), and Sprouts (harbor seal).
 All participants will set out on the Monterey Bay by kayak to observe behaviors of marine mammals and other kelp forest critters.

 Fees include all transportation and field excursion costs.
 Children bring their own lunches and snacks.